AlexOlza/MindSimulator/README.md

 The feasibility opens avenues for exploring novel concept-selective regions and provides prior hypotheses for future neuroscience research.

-For more details, please refer to our Conference paper.
+For more details, please refer to our conference paper:

 arXiv: [https://arxiv.org/abs/2503.02351](https://arxiv.org/abs/2503.02351)